Letter from Program Director

 Adult Psychiatry Residency Program

-The ETSU Psychiatry Residency Program seeks to produce well-trained psychiatrists capable of working in academic, state, federal, private, and rural sectors of choosing to pursue further subspecialty training.
+The ETSU Psychiatry Residency Program seeks to produce well-trained psychiatrists capable of working in academic, state, federal, private and rural sectors or alternatively, choosing to pursue further sub-specialty training.

 Shambhavi Chandraiah, MD, FRCPC, FAPA